luckypoem/moesocks/README.md

 ## Enable TFO in MoeSocks

 TFO can be turned on by adding a `"fast_open":true` field in `config.json` or specifying a `--fast-open` flag in the command line arguments.

 ## Verify

-Use `tcpdump` on the `remotePort`, you should observe that `SYN` starts to carry payload.
+Use `tcpdump` on the `remotePort`, check for that `SYN` should start to carry payload.
 An example command is:

     tcpdump port 8388 -i any -X -v